-WorldCereal aims to develop an efficient, agile and robust EO based system for timely global crop monitoring at field scale.
+WorldCereal developed an efficient, agile and robust EO based system for timely global crop monitoring at field scale.

 - Create local to global annual cropland extent maps at 10 m resolution